Get to know the staff of In the Footsteps of Leaders, the Gettysburg Foundation's exclusive leadership program.

 Heidi Myers, Leadership Program Logistics Manager

 Heidi Myers serves as Leadership Program Logistics Manager for the Gettysburg Foundation.
-She graduated from Gettysburg College in 2005 with a bachelor's degree in history and a minor in Civil War studies.
+She graduated from Gettysburg College in 2005 with a bachelor's degree in history and a minor in Civil War Era studies.
 While at college, she was employed by the Civil War Institute and was the research assistant for Dr. Gabor Boritt, the conference coordinator for the annual "Lincoln" Gilder Lehrman Institute teacher's seminar and student assistant working on a number of the Civil War Institute's events, including the Dedication Day ceremony, Fortenbaugh Lecture, Lincoln Prize and other educational events.

 In 2005, Heidi became the Development Assistant for the Gettysburg Foundation and began her current position in 2009.
 As Leadership Program Logistics Manager, she manages all of the logistics for In the Footsteps of Leaders.
 She is a student of the mid-19th century era and has served as civilian coordinator and educational programs coordinator at Civil War-era re-enactments, living histories and children's educational camps.

 From 2001 to 2005, Mr. McPherson was appointed twice by President George W. Bush and confirmed by the United States Senate for two national assignments in Washington, D.C., serving as the Under Secretary of Education of the United States Department of Education and Chief Financial Officer of the United States Department of Agriculture.
+He also was a member of the National Aeronautics and Space Administration Advisory Council.

 Battlefield Leadership Tour Guides